 The "no-mow" movement is gaining steam, and I've joined it, after I've had the luck to see firsthand how beautiful a natural meadow can be.

-Almost two years ago now, I moved to a tiny town in the Coast Range of Oregon.
+Several years ago, I moved to a tiny town in the Coast Range of Oregon.
 When we pulled up to the house where we would be staying — on 40 acres without a neighbor in sight, I took one look at what I saw as the overgrown grass and added "mow lawn" to my mental checklist.
 When I looked out the back door (see image above) the sea of grass took my breath away.
 "This is going to be a huge job," I thought to myself.

 I grew up in the Hudson Valley of New York, and my grandfather taught me how to mow our acre of lawn deep in the woods when I was 8 years old.
 The first two months he sat on a rock wall and supervised and offered critiques, but I was mowing on my own by the end of the summer.
 I kept that lawn — later learning to weed wack the edges — until I left for college, and most summers during my studies I was home for at least part of the season, and took care of it then, too.
 We played croquet on the lawn a couple times a year, but mostly it was for looking at.